Make a GParted Live USB Bootable Flash Drive

 Note: You can now use WINE to run YUMI from Linux. * If "GParted" does not exist in the distribution dropdown list, use the "Try unlisted ISO" option, instead.

-How to Make a GParted Live USB from Linux
+How to Make a GParted Bootable USB from Linux

 WARNING: The following dd method will wipe your chosen drive clean.
 It essentially overwrites the contents with that of the ISO file.
 Before proceeding, make sure you don't have anything left on the flash drive that you want to keep.
 And make sure to use the right device letter.